Against Malaria Foundation

 More information: What is our evaluation process?

 What do they do?
-AMF (againstmalaria.com) provides funding for long-lasting insecticide-treated net (LLIN) distributions (for protection against malaria) in developing countries.
+AMF (againstmalaria.com) provides funding for long-lasting insecticide-treated net (LLIN) distributions (for protection against malaria) in low- and middle-income countries.
 (More)

 Does it work?
 There is strong evidence that distributing LLINs reduces child mortality and malaria cases.
 AMF conducts post-distribution surveys of completed distributions to determine whether LLINs have reached their intended destinations and how long they remain in good condition.
 AMF's post-distribution surveys have generally found positive results but have some methodological limitations.
 (More)